venueless/venueless/docs/developer/api/chat.rst

     => ["chat.mark_read", 1234, {"channel": "room_2", "id": 1337}]
     <- ["success", 1234, {}}]

+This will also discard all stored notifications for that channel included in the read messages.
 All other connected clients of the same user get an updated list of read pointers::

     <= ["chat.read_pointers", {"room_0": 1234, "room_2": 1337}}]